 soliciting editors and papers in certain areas.
 A shift of focus of J.UCS as a joint decision violates J.UCS philosophy, a gradual

 shift due to preferences of board members when choosing new members of the editorial board and by soliciting many top papers in some

 area is desirable and may well change the distribution of fields within J.UCS.

 All major decisions are taken by the board on proposals submitted by board members.
 Proposals are accepted if a majority of the board

 is in favour of them.
 If votes happen to be equal, the editorial assistant has the decisive vote.

-The J.UCS consortium will consist as of January 2012 of nine
+The J.UCS consortium consists as of January 2013 of ten

 research organisations, listed in what follows in alphabetical order with the delegated Editor-in-Chief and the main responsibility: